This is a sponsored post written by the Canada Deposit Insurance Corporation. This has been reviewed and approved by Moneywehave.com

 Test your knowledge

 Now that you’ve learned a little about CDIC and deposit insurance, you’ll be better informed when making financial decisions for yourself and your family.
-CDIC has created a fun, 5-minute trivia game so you can test your knowledge and learn even more.
-You can also follow them on Twitter for more coverage info, helpful tools and videos.
+You can follow CDIC on Twitter, Facebook and LinkedIn for more coverage info, helpful tools and videos.
 Happy saving!